 Start your Christmas plans at the beginning of November for a stress-free holiday.
 Contact your loved ones early to work out the details of the get-together — if you're hosting, you'll want to know roughly how many people you're cooking for.
 Order your Christmas turkey or ham and send out invitations by mid to late November.

 Plan your gift list as early as possible to avoid the Christmas shopping crowds.
 Separate it into three sections: presents you’ll mail, presents you'll give in person and card-only recipients.
-Prioritise mailed presents and head to the post office by Dec.
+Prioritize mailed presents and head to the post office by Dec.
 1 when there will be next to no crowds.

 Three to Four Weeks Ahead: Set Up Your Decor